 If you were paying into the L G P S before 1 April 2014, your final salary benefits retain their protected Normal Pension Age which for most is age 65.

-All pension benefits paid on normal retirement must be taken at the same date.
-You cannot choose to have your final salary pension (built up before April 2014) paid at age 65 and your pension in your pension account (built up from April 2014) at your Normal Pension Age (which for benefits built up from 1 April 2014 is linked to your State Pension Age but with a minimum of age 65).
+All pension benefits paid on normal retirement must generally be taken at the same time.
+You cannot choose to have your final salary pension (built up before April 2014) paid at age 65 and your pension in your pension account (built up from April 2014) at your State Pension Age.
+Different rules may apply if you take flexible retirement.

 Pension account

 Each Scheme year the amount of pension you have built up during the year is worked out and this amount is added into your active pension account.
-Adjustments may be made to your account during the Scheme year to take account of:
+Adjustments may be made to your account during the Scheme year because of:

-any transfer of pension rights into the account during the year
+a transfer of pension rights into the account during the year

-any additional pension you purchased during the year
+additional pension you purchased during the year

-any additional pension which is granted to you by your employer
+additional pension which is granted to you by your employer

-any reduction due to a Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and
+a reduction due to a Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and

-any reduction due to an Annual Allowance tax charge that you have asked the Scheme to pay on your behalf.
+a reduction due to an Annual Allowance tax charge that you have asked the Scheme to pay on your behalf.

 Your account is revalued at the end of each Scheme year to take account of the cost of living.
 This adjustment is carried out in line with the Treasury Revaluation Order index which is the rate of the Consumer Prices Index (CPI).

 You will have a separate pension account for each employment.
-That pension account will hold the entire pension built up for that employment.

 In addition to an active member’s pension account there are also: